 - Full Member (including BSAC subscription) – £18

-- Family Members (for one full member, one joint member and any children up to the age of 18 years living at the same address, including BSAC subscriptions) – please contact the Membership Officer (email@example.com)
+- Family Members (for people living at the same address, including BSAC subscriptions) – please contact the Membership Officer (email@example.com)

 - Associate Membership (your BSAC fees are being paid through a different club) – £12